Skip to content

 Calcium Score Percentile Calculator

-This calculator compares your coronary artery calcium (CAC) score to age, sex, and ethnicity-matched reference data from the Multi-Ethnic Study of Atherosclerosis (MESA).
-The result shows where your score sits relative to your peers — a key factor in understanding whether your calcium burden is above or below average for someone like you.
+This calculator compares a coronary artery calcium (CAC) score with age, sex and ethnicity-matched reference data from the Multi-Ethnic Study of Atherosclerosis (MESA).
+The result is shown as a percentile band — where the score sits relative to peers — rather than a single exact figure.
+Bands are approximate; for an exact percentile the official MESA reference calculator remains the definitive source.

 Your Details